Mental Health Crisis Support in Washington: Immediate Help When You Need It Most

 Continuity of Care

-We’re here for you not just during the crisis, but afterward—helping you rebuild stability and resilience.
+We’re here for you not just during the crisis, but afterward—helping you rebuild stability and resilience through coordinated care including psychiatric evaluations and initial psychiatric consultations as needed.

 Flexible Access